The-Nazara-Project/Nazara/README.md

 **Nazara is in the early stages of its development.
 Please note that the information listed below is subject to change.**

 > [!Note]
-> Nazara is currently in an alpha state.
+> Nazara is currently in a beta state.
 Bugs are bound to happen.
 If you encounter any, please [report them](https://github.com/The-Nazara-Project/Nazara/issues).
 >
 > Furthermore, **Nazara currently does not support custom fields for any NetBox object**.
 Though, this is the next item on our agenda.